Skip to content

 Nemesis Finding Triage

-As the text details, use ↑↓ to navigate findings, → to view finding details details.
+As the text details, use ↑↓ to navigate findings, → to view finding details.
 You can select multiple with Shift + ↑↓, hitting space, or Ctrl+A. Clear selection with ESC.
 Typing 1, 2, or 3 will set the finding as true positive, false positive, or unknown:

 Nemesis Finding Triage